 (1) The LID Authority or its agent may allow the applicant to omit from the application such of the materials listed in this § 410-17 (LID management plan contents) that will not be needed to adequately evaluate the proposal.
 If the LID Authority later finds that such materials are needed, the applicant shall then supply them.

-(2) It will not be necessary to repeat in the LID application information included in other applications, e.g. subdivision or site plan, being submitted concurrently or already under LID Authority consideration, but appropriate references to that material shall be included in the LID management plan.
+(2) It will not be necessary to repeat in the LID application information included in other applications (e.g., subdivision or site plan) being submitted concurrently or already under LID Authority consideration, but appropriate references to that material shall be included in the LID management plan.

-(3) All LID management plan data as required by § 410-8 of these LID regulations shall be submitted on compact disk in a format that can be read by AUTO CAD with all data related to state plane coordinates.
+(3) All LID management plan data as required by § 410-8 of these LID regulations shall be submitted on compact disk in a format that can be read by AUTO CAD, with all data related to state plane coordinates.
 Narrative and tables may be in WORD or EXCEL format.

 B. The LID management plan shall fully describe the project in drawings, narrative, and calculations.
 It shall include: